Linda, listen to me, Linda. Honey, listen to me.

 Active listening is a necessary part of being a good leader.
 Active listening by leaders means they make people feel being heard.
 It doesn’t mean agreeing to their ideas or suggestions but it means leading with empathy.
 We discuss types of listeners and the impact of team listening as a critical thinking skill in the third module of SHIFT.

-Here are just 3 simple rules of inculcating the skill of making others feel heard:
+Here are just 3 simple rules of inculcating the listening skill of making others feel heard:

 1. The intent of no judgment: